necavit/taskback/docs/infrastructure/nginx.md

 * `sites-available/` contains the config files for all the services we want to define.
 * `sites-enabled/` contains symlinks (`ln -s TARGET LINK_NAME`) for the service definitions in `sites-available` that we actually want to expose (proxy) through Nginx.

-If we want to setup a new service, we will write its definition file in `sites-available` and then create a symlink pointing to it in `sites-enabled`.
-Later on, we will `restart` the `nginx` service to make it aware of the changes.
+Therefore, if we want to setup a new service, we will write its definition file in `sites-available` and then create a symlink pointing to it in `sites-enabled`.
+Later on, we will `reload` (or `restart`) the `nginx` service to make it aware of the changes.

 #### HTTPS configuration